startupcommando/angular-local-json-generator/README.md

 		});

-# Example 2: Demonstrates nested array of objects
+### A real life example 2: Demonstrates nested array of objects

 	JsonGeneratorSvc.setConfig({rows:15, randomRows: true}); // the number of rows will be generaed randomly in the range 1-15 JsonGeneratorSvc.setDataModel({